-Building Communication with Young Autistic Children
+Building Communication with Children on the Autism Spectrum

 Step 1: Observe Your Child's Interests

 Watch your child closely and notice what they're doing.
 Think about the following:

 - What is your child playing with? - What exactly is your child doing with the toy or object? - What is it about that action that interests your child?